Reviewing strings for a new release of Mozilla iOS products

 Acceptable changes

-Changes to attributes like tool-version and build-num are expected, they happen every time you change the version of Xcode.
-Seeing datatype="plaintext" move to the end of file original is also acceptable, such as here.
+are expected, they happen every time you change the version of Xcode.
+Seeing datatype="plaintext"

 Note that these will not appear as new strings for localizers and they will not need to retranslate them.

-Changes to comments (<note>) are irrelevant in terms of string updates, so they’re also OK.
+) are irrelevant in terms of string updates, so they’re also OK.

 Potentially problematic changes

-Then you start scrolling down, checking if the new strings make sense: the first one you find is CreditCard.DisplayCard.ExpiresLabel.v115.
+Then you start scrolling down, checking if the new strings make sense: the first one you find is CreditCard.DisplayCard.ExpiresLabel.v115

 Things to look out for:

-• Unclear strings and missing localization comments: the best way to identify them is to translate the strings, only having the string and comment as context (not the entire file, or the associated commit where the string landed).
+- Unclear strings and missing localization comments: the best way to identify them is to translate the strings, only having the string and comment as context (not the entire file, or the associated commit where the string landed).
 For example: is the word used both a noun and a verb in English?
-Is the ID clear enough to give context (e.g. buttonLabel)?
+Is the ID clear enough to give context (e.g.

-• Duplicated strings.
+. - Duplicated strings.

-• Other general localization issues.
+- Other general localization issues.

 Quickly review other locales

-Once you’ve checked templates, you can pick at least one locale and see what changes, as you can see for example here.
+, you can pick at least one locale and see what changes, as you can see for example here.
 Checking another locale helps to easily spot if there are any file removals that might be deleting entire sections of existing translations.

 Any time you are unsure about deletions, pinging an iOS developer is recommended.